EdWorld Internet Topics

 • In cell A1, type Names, hit Return/Enter, and beginning in cell A2, type all students' names in column A.

 • In cell B1, type Initial Vote.
-As each of your classmates shares his or her vote for either George W. Bush or John Kerry, type the candidate's name in Column B, next to the appropriate student's name.
+As each of your classmates shares his or her vote for the candidate of his or her choice, type the candidate's name in Column B, next to the appropriate student's name.

 Discuss with students the reasons for their votes.
 Ask what factors -- family, friends, religion, and so on -- might have influenced their decision.

-• Go to America Votes 2004 and notice the eight topics listed under "By Issues."
+• Go to the Election Center and notice the topics listed under "Campaign Issues."

 • Choose 3-4 of the topics to research.
 Type the topics in cells D1, E1, F1, and G1, one topic to a cell.